-Cindy Fuhlendorf studies Communication Design at UE Hamburg.
+Cindy Fuhlendorf studies Communication Design at Campus Hamburg in the Art & Design faculty.
 During her internship at Jung von Matt, she breathed agency air and worked for Otto and OBI among others.
 Her personal highlight: The realization of a 1&1 TV commercial that was broadcast on television in November 2016.

 I enjoyed many courses but two really stood out.
 The first was “Corporate Identity” with Ilona Klück.
 In it I realized for the first time that when you’ve come up with a good idea, all the complications and everything else become easy.
 You quickly notice that an idea isn’t good, when its development is difficult and dull.
 In this course I realized that I am really interested in CI.
 Even before my studies, I was interested in packaging design.
 This interest has been more than confirmed by the packaging design course I’m taking at the moment.
 Developing concepts and realizing them myself are unbelievable fun for me.

 I go to school to get inspiration, assignments, and support, the rest is studying on my own and “learning by doing”.
 I could just about use Photoshop Magic Wand tool before the first semester, and had very little idea about InDesign or Illustrator.
 After three years of studying, I got many compliments at “ADC Speed Recruiting” event on my Photoshop skills.
 I was really proud of that.

 I enjoyed the relaxed and awesome atmosphere in the agency during my internship the most.
 All employees were open with each other and they were always willing to help.
 I found it really great that I was not treated as a stereotypical coffee-fetching intern.
 Everyone was taken seriously and was an equal part of the team.
 That motivated me.
 My personal highlight was the realization of my idea for a 1&1 commercial that was shown on TV last November.
 That was something every special and made me more confident in terms of my creativity.
 Even more so because I usually tend to underestimate myself.